 Diana Yoon found her heart’s work in traditional East Asian medicine with a purpose to make its resources for healing the body, mind and spirit available to more people.
 Compassion without judgment, intuition, and a deep commitment to honor the body’s ability to heal itself guide her role as a practitioner.
 Diana is national-board certified in acupuncture and herbology by the NCCAOM and licensed to practice in New York.

 Diana completed her studies in acupuncture and herbology and received a valedictorian award from Pacific College (PCOM).
 Her clinical training included treating the clients and staff of Housing Works (Brooklyn, NY) and providing in-patient treatments to support stroke recovery and other neurological-orthopedic rehabilitation cases at the NYU Langone Hospital (Brooklyn, NY).
 Some of her most rewarding experiences have been supporting individuals to rebuild health after surviving cancer, find relief from anxiety and develop strategies to shift out of unhealthy habits of the mind, practice preventative care to stay healthy, and prepare for childbirth and infant-parenting.

 A former academic who engaged in interdisciplinary scholarship and taught at a research university, Diana is interested in acupuncture research, the history of activism that helped seed acupuncture in the U.S., and currents of traditional medicine in contemporary movements for community empowerment and health justice.
 She is a first-generation immigrant from Korea who grew up with the wisdom of elders cultivating food and practicing food as medicine, and she finds much joy in preparing and sharing meals and teas for restoring balance and seasonal attunement.

-Diana commenced her Balance Method studies with Dr. Tan’s senior teachers and is looking forward to honing her practice in Balance Method at Harlem Chi while working towards her First Level certification.
+Diana commenced her Balance Method studies with Dr. Tan’s senior teachers and is looking forward to honing her practice in Balance Method at Harlem Chi.